Mitigation Projects

 • Implementation of those planting schemes (including site preparation, purchase of plants and materials, on-site works including tree planting/hedgerow restoration)

-Research has already been undertaken to priority identify locations where tree planting and hedgerow restoration will have the greatest benefits in reducing the visual impact of the gantries.
-In the first phase of the programme, the focus will be on developing mitigation schemes in the priority locations.
+Research has been undertaken to priority identify locations where tree planting and hedgerow restoration will have the greatest benefits in reducing the visual impact of the gantries.

 How can I find out more?